OpenCyphal/pycyphal/docs/pages/architecture.rst

 Redundant pseudo-transport
 ++++++++++++++++++++++++++

-The transport :class:`pyuavcan.transport.redundant.RedundantTransport`
-is a special kind of transport that does not have a specific physical manifestation, hence it's called a *pseudo-transport*.
-As the name suggests, it is used to operate with UAVCAN networks built with redundant transports.
+The pseudo-transport :class:`pyuavcan.transport.redundant.RedundantTransport` is used to operate with UAVCAN networks built with redundant transports.
 In order to initialize it, the application should first initialize each of the physical transports and then supply them to the redundant pseudo-transport instance.
 Afterwards, the configured instance is used with the upper layers of the protocol stack, as shown on the diagram.